Taipei City

 When applying for daycare, participants have to use different systems to learn about regulations, choose daycare centers, and fill out applications at the same time

-From what we learned from the research and our conversations with other stakeholders, we focused on these three How Might We to guide our design in the next step:
+From what the research findings and our conversations with other stakeholders, we focused on these three How Might We to guide our design in the next step:

 How might we simplify the information collection process, minimize the cost of searching for and comprehending daycare registration regulations, and reduce misunderstanding?